MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/custom-policy-model-deployment.md

 1. From the **Assign policy** page, use the following values on the **Basics** tab:

     - **Scope**: Select the scope where you want to assign the policy.
 The scope can be a management group, subscription, or resource group.
-    - **Policy definition**: This field is prepopulated with the policy definition you created.
+    - **Policy definition**: This field is prepopulated with the title of policy definition you created previously.
     - **Assignment name**: Enter a unique name for the assignment.
     - **Policy enforcement**: Make sure that the **Policy enforcement** field is set to **Enabled**.
 If it isn't enabled, the policy isn't enforced.

     Select **Next** at the bottom of the page, or the **Parameters** tab at the top of the page.
-1. From the **Parameters** tab, set **Allowed models** to the list of models that you want to allow.
-The list should be a comma-separated list of model names, surrounded by square brackets.
-For example, `["gpt-4", "gpt-35-turbo"]`.
+1. From the **Parameters** tab, set **Allowed AI models** to the list of models that you want to allow.
+The list should be a comma-separated list of model names and approved versions, surrounded by square brackets.
+For example, `["gpt-4,0613", "gpt-35-turbo,0613"]`.

     > [!TIP]
-    > You can find the model names in the [Azure AI Studio Model Catalog](https://ai.azure.com/explore/models).
-Select the model to view the details, and then copy the model name in the title.
+    > You can find the model names and their versions in the [Azure AI Studio Model Catalog](https://ai.azure.com/explore/models).
+Select the model to view the details, and then copy the model name and their version in the title.

 1. Optionally, select the **Non-compliance messages** tab at the top of the page and set a custom message for noncompliance.
 1. Select **Review + create** tab and verify that the policy assignment is correct.
 When ready, select **Create** to assign the policy.